adamdriscoll/stickerswap/README.md

-# stickerswap
+# Sticker Swap

-Sticker Swap Website
+[Sticker Swap](https://stickerswap.io) is a website for sharing stickers.
+Earn sticker cred and swap stickers!